Do you often catch yourself squinting at fine print, computer screens, or street signs and wonder, “Do I need glasses?” If so, you’re not alone.

-According to the American Academy of Ophthalmology, over 150 million people in the United States use corrective eyewear.1 That's nearly half of the entire population.
+According to the American Academy of Ophthalmology, over 150 million people in the United States use corrective eyewear.1 That's nearly half the population.

 Blurry vision can manifest in many ways.
-You may have trouble reading, recognizing faces, or need to hold your phone at a specific distance.
-These all could be signs of nearsightedness, farsightedness, or astigmatism.
+You may have trouble reading or recognizing faces.
+Or, you may need to hold your phone at a distance to see it.

 Squinting is another common sign that you may need glasses.

 By squinting, you’re adjusting the amount of light entering your eye.
-This can actually help make images clearer.
-However, glasses may be able to improve your vision, so you don’t need to squint.
+This can help make images clearer.
+Wearing glasses can improve your vision, so you don’t need to squint.

-Not all headaches are signs of vision impairment.
-However, sometimes headaches are the result of your eyes trying too hard to focus.
-Many people adjust to their vision problems, and frequent headaches are their only noticeable symptom.
+Not all headaches are signs of poor eyesight.
+However, some headaches result from your eyes trying too hard to focus.

-Driving long distances or spending too much time on the computer (computer vision syndrome or digital eye strain) are common causes.
-However, it may be a sign that your eyes are having difficulty focusing.
+However, it may indicate that your eyes are having difficulty focusing.
 If you find your eyes straining frequently or in situations where they didn’t before, it could mean you need glasses.

-If you find yourself getting headaches, eye strain, or fatigued from reading or using digital screens, it could mean a couple of things.
+If you get headaches, eye strain, or fatigue from using digital screens, it could mean a couple of things.